openlawteam/lao-docs/docs/Investments.md

 Members will have the right to set the terms of any investment into projects.
 By default, and unless otherwise agreed, The LAO DApp will be initially configured to make \$100,000 investments in projects (in Ether) via a [convertible note](https://consensys.net/convertible-note/).

-The LAO DApp also has the option to be configured to make [series seed](https://www.seriesseed.com/) investments in projects in exchange for tokenized stock, if the members decide to make a larger investment.
+The LAO DApp also has the option to be configured to make [series seed](https://www.seriesseed.com/) investments in projects in exchange for equity or project token rights, if the members decide to make a larger investment.

 ## Can foreign entities receive investment from The LAO?